 Notes about “What are my chances?” comments

-While I’d love to give everyone some kind of hard and fast number for your chances (it’s a nerve wracking, opaque experience, I know), I unfortunately can’t.
+While we’d love to give everyone some kind of hard and fast number for your chances (it’s a nerve-wracking, opaque experience, we know), we unfortunately can’t.
 This is because there are numerous factors involved in the admissions decisions and most of those factors aren’t the GRE.
-The best I can do is tell you below/at/above the score range, but that information you can see for yourself above.
-My universal recommendation is that you check where you stand compared to the tables above.
+The best we can do is tell you what is below/at/above the score range, but that information you can see for yourself above.
+Our universal recommendation is that you check where you stand compared to the tables above.
 Then have a look at the forums to see student experiences.
-Of course if you have questions about methodology or how to achieve certain scores, or pretty much anything outside of “what are my chances?”, then I’ll be happy to answer them, otherwise, I unfortunately won’t be. 🙂
+Also give the MIT GRE program you are interested in a call: you might be able to get more information.
+Of course if you have questions about methodology or how to achieve certain scores, or pretty much anything outside of “what are my chances?”, then we’d be happy to answer them in the comments :).